Entry-Level Audit Positions

 All candidates extended an employment offer by the California State Auditor must provide official transcripts proving eligibility from their educational institution(s).

-We are now accepting applications for the Auditor Evaluator I exam:Apply Now or Login
+Examination: We are accepting applications for the Auditor Evaluator I exam.Apply Now

 If you have any questions, please contact a member of our Recruiting Team at email@example.com.